fuookami/ospf/docs/examples/example6.md

 ## Problem Description

-There are some goods, each with a value, a weight and an amount.
+Given a set of goods, each with a value, a weight and an amount.

 |        | Good A  | Good B  | Good C  |
 | :----: | :-----: | :-----: | :-----: |